DRI Events, CPD & Dream Request

 – CPD certificates available for qualified therapists –

-This workshop has now been postponed until after the November term.
+This workshop has now been postponed until after the autumn 2018 term.
 Email [email protected] for more information and to have a say on the date.

 In conjunction with the Alister Hardy Religious Experience Reseearch Centre (RERC), the DRI is collecting accounts of people’s spiritual or religious experiences in dreams.
 If you have ever had a spiritual or religious experience in a dream, and are 18 years or older, you are invited to take part in our ‘Dream States, Spirituality and Wellbeing’ research project.
 Click here to take part in the survey.